Rhode Island Latino Arts promotes, encourages and preserves the art, history, heritage and cultures of Latinos in Rhode Island.

 Would you like to support the mission of Rhode Island Latino Arts?
 Please consider making a donation.
 Your contributions will help us maintain this website — the only one of its kind in Rhode Island that provides the most comprehensive free cultural and educational information that features Latinos in the arts.

-WE VALUE ALL ARTISTS: We believe every artist deserves respect for their work and as much as possible, should receive payment just as any laborer does.
+WE VALUE ALL ARTISTS: Every artist deserves respect for their work and, whenever possible, should be compensated fairly, as any skilled laborer would.

 RILA is a statewide organization based in Providence and Central Falls, and acknowledge that we are on the traditional homelands of the Narragansett and Wampanoag peoples, the original stewards of the territory now called Rhode Island.
 We honor their ancestors, we offer our respect to the Elders past, present, and future, and recognize their continued existence and contributions to our society.

-In this moment of social unrest and change, in Rhode Island and throughout the country, our success as a community will be determined by our ability to live, work, and communicate with one another.
-Today and always, we urge everyone to choose inclusion.
+During this time of social change and unrest in Rhode Island and across the nation, our community's success will depend on our ability to live, work, and communicate together.
+Today and always, we encourage everyone to choose inclusion.

 We do not discriminate on the basis of race, ethnicity, class, color, sexuality, gender, gender expression, religion, age, nationality, disability, marital status, or military status, in any of our activities or operations.
 We value diversity.
 We are committed to providing an inclusive and welcoming environment for all visitors, members of our staff, artists-in-residence, contracted artists and vendors.